Make This Bread And It Will Be Loaf At First Bite

-The charming freckled batter mixes up quickly and has a consistency like cake batter.
+Start off with a charming freckled batter that mixes up quickly and has a consistency like cake batter.
+How fun are those freckles?

 Honestly it would still be fantastic bread even if you skip the glaze but why would you miss out on more tangy lemon and crunchy almonds?
 Are you crazy?
 Hint: I like to use a creamer or little measuring cup with a lip to make the job easier.